google-ai-edge/ai-edge-torch/ai_edge_torch/generative/README.md

 Sample inputs for the `decode` signature: https://github.com/google-ai-edge/ai-edge-torch/blob/853301630f2b2455bd2e2f73d8a47e1a1534c91c/ai_edge_torch/generative/examples/test_models/toy_model_with_kv_cache.py#L111-L114

-Then export the model to TFLite with: https://github.com/google-ai-edge/ai-edge-torch/blob/853301630f2b2455bd2e2f73d8a47e1a1534c91c/ai_edge_torch/generative/examples/test_models/toy_model_with_kv_cache.py#L133-L139
+Then export the model to LiteRT with: https://github.com/google-ai-edge/ai-edge-torch/blob/853301630f2b2455bd2e2f73d8a47e1a1534c91c/ai_edge_torch/generative/examples/test_models/toy_model_with_kv_cache.py#L133-L139

 Please note that using the `prefill_{SEQ-LEN}` and `decode` method conventions are required for easy integration into the Mediapipe LLM Inference API.